 Combine ingredients in a bowl, and massage butter and lemon juice into sugar and flour until it forms an even dough, without lumps.

 Line an 8″ round pan with parchment paper, and press the dough into the pan.
 Bake at 350 for 15 mins.
 Remove from oven and let it cool for a few minutes.

 2 tbsp cornstarch

 1 pinch sea salt

 Powdered sugar to sprinkle on top

-Blend all ingredients except powdered sugar until smooth and creamy.
+Blend all ingredients except powdered sugar until completely smooth and creamy, with no pieces of cashew left intact.
+(If you don’t have a high-powered blender, you may want to soak the cashews for several hours before making these.)
 Pour into half baked crust and bake at 350 for 20-25 mins, until edges start to crack.
 Remove from oven to cool for 30 minutes, then transfer to fridge.
 Let cool overnight, sprinkle with powdered sugar, and enjoy!